 This is an ideal choice for elders that are just beginning to struggle with a few aspects of daily care but wish to maintain some independence since these usually only provide custodial care with limited Medical care available.

 In-Home Care is by far the most popular form of senior housing in the US.
 Over 7.6 million people are relying on private care givers.
 Many of these caregivers are family members that wish to remain close to their loved ones for as long as possible.
 But In-Home care can offer many levels of qualified medical and custodial assistance.
 Care can range from occasional help with light housekeeping and personal care to overnight and live-in services from Certified Nurses.
 In-home caregivers can help to get seniors to social activities and medical appointments as well as providing social stimulation just by being present.
 Best of all, your loved ones will remain in familiar surroundings and won’t feel as though they’re sacrificing their home and autonomy for extra care.
 The flexibility of this option makes it viable for nearly anyone.

 This is an ideal choice for individuals with a wide variety of care needs and people who value relationships with family members over more social environments.

 We understand that making choices that are this important can be difficult.
 Through our Senior Care University we offer a variety of tools, resources, and an education center to help you make the best choice with your loved ones.
-Whether you choose to provide care yourself or need some assistance we’re here to help you maintain the highest quality of life for the elders you love.
+Whether you choose to provide care yourself or choose in home, assisted living or a nursing home in Anchorage, AK we’re here to help you maintain the highest quality of life for the elders you love.